appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 Expand **GitHub** section and click **Revoke access** button.

 Click **Install AppVeyor App** button and install AppVeyor App for the selected GitHub user/org and repositories.
-If you are installing the App to the organization you must be the owner of it.
+If you are installing the App for the organization you must be the owner of it.

 If you need to enable AppVeyor for more than one org/repo click **Update installations** button and enable the App for other orgs/repos.